paladin-t/b8/docs/manual.md

 ## Getting started

 It's been a while since people used to enjoy coding and playing straightforward after a computer bootup.
-BASIC8's goal is to bring a sense of joy back from retro/vintage computing and gaming.
+The goal for BASIC8 is to bring a sense of joy back from retro/vintage computing and gaming.
 And it's trying to stay at a balance point of simplicity, creativity, fun and usability.

 ### Operations